madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

 It is constructed so that `0` is treated as dead space and maps to itself regardless the context and no other value ever maps to it (by adding one to a non-negative expression).
 We compute modulo three of a five-cells-wide window which gives us sufficiently "random" blinking pattern and three symbols to shift through.

-Now that we have our reductions, all we need to do it to use `grow` to generate as many configurations as we like the height of the tree and use `blink` to animate it.
-We can exploit Haskell's laziness to generate a comprehensive tree and worry about height, width, and number of animation frames once it gets to displaying it.
+With these two reductions, all we need is `grow` to generate as many configurations as we like the height of the tree to be and `blink` to animate it.
+The generations produced using `grow` will act as initial configurations of the automaton with the transition function `blink`.
+We can exploit Haskell's laziness to generate a comprehensive tree and worry about height, width, and number of animation frames once we want to display it.

 ```haskell
 trees :: [ [ Zipper Int ] ]